Cyber breaches rare among U.S. state-registered investment advisers -study

 The study did find problems, however.
 For example, nearly a third of advisers that contact clients via email do not send messages through a secure system that prevents them from being read by hackers and other third parties.
 Also, fewer than half of the firms surveyed, or 44 percent, had policies, procedures and training in place related to cyber security.

 State-registered investment advisers account for more than half of the registered investment advisers in the United States, NASAA said.
-The group released the cyber-security study on Wednesday, ahead of its annual conference next week in Indianapolis.
+The group released the cyber-security study on Wednesday at its annual conference in Indianapolis.

 Financial services firms have been jittery about information security after several high-profile data breaches at major retailers, including Target Corp and Home Depot Inc. JPMorgan Chase & Co is also investigating a possible cyber attack, a spokeswoman said on Aug.
 29.